What is PWA?

-Make no mistake: Progressive Web Apps are still websites.
+Make no mistake: Progressive Web Applications are still websites.
 They just look and feel like an app, thanks to modern web technology.
 This means users will browse Progressive Web Apps on their browser with an URL just like they do any website, but right after they land on the PWA, they get the experience of using an “app”, right on their browser, without the need to download and install.
 How cool is that!

 Being an “app” does not mean PWA is limited on mobile.
 They can be implemented on desktop as well.
 In fact, chances are you have frequently visited PWA before without you even realized that.
 If you’ve ever browsed Instagram, Pinterest, or Tinder on your laptop, then congratulations!
 You’ve encountered some of the most successful adopters of PWA on the web.